candidtim/vagrant-appindicator/README.md

 # Usage

+To install Vagrant AppIndicator:

+    $ sudo pip install git+https://github.com/candidtim/vagrant-appindicator.git

+This will install the indicator directly from the source code on GitHub. "master" branch (selected by default by the command above) is guaranteed to have tested and working version.

 To run Vagrant AppIndicator:

-1. Clone the repository
-2. `cd vagrant-appindicator`
-3. `nohup make run &`

-If you think there might be a better way to run it, I'm with you.
-I'm not even sure if this can count as a *way to run* it, but is the only way currently.
+    $ nohup vgapplet &

+To uninstall Vagrant AppIndicator and all files accompanying it (just in case):

+    $ sudo pip uninstall vagrantappindicator

-Ideally, I would like to distribute it as a Debian package via the PPA, install a .desktop file for it to be discoverable in Unity's application search, and start it on user log in.
+Ideally, in future, I would like to distribute it as a Debian package via the PPA, install a .desktop file for it to be discoverable in Unity's application  search, and start it on user log in.
 All this is planned, and related pull requests are more than welcome.

 # Development